JLSteenwyk/ggpubfigs/README.md

 </p>

-**ggpubfigs** helps create publication ready figures for the life sciences.
+**ggpubfigs** is a ggplot2 extension that helps create publication ready figures for the life sciences.
 <br /><br />

 ---